oszuidwest/zwtv-owncast/README.md

 ## Script for Bulk Configuration Adjustments

-The `postinstall.sh` script allows you to configure Owncast with custom settings, such as stream output variants and disabling search indexing.
+The `postinstall.sh` script configures Owncast with custom settings, such as stream output variants.
 You will need to run the script manually.

 **Applied Configurations:**
 - Set up 4 stream output variants.